kateolmstead/playnomics-ios/README.md

 ####  Version 8
 * Support for internal messaging
-* Added milestone module
+* Added custom event module

 ####  Version 7
 * Support for new iOS hardware, iPhone 5s

 #### Version 6
 * Improved dual support for iOS4 and iOS5+ utilizing best methods depending on runtime version
-* This build is a courtesy build provided for debugging for an unreproducible customer-reported crash that was unrelated to PlayRM code.
+* This build is a courtesy build provided for debugging for an irreproducible customer-reported crash that was unrelated to PlayRM code.

 #### Version 4
-support for iOS version 4.x
+* Support for iOS version 4.x

 #### Version 3
 * Improved crash protection
 * Ability to run integrated app on the iOS simulator
 * Minor tweaks to improve connection to server